 Vitamin D: Vitamin D promotes calcium absorption in the gut and maintains adequate serum calcium and phosphate concentrations to enable normal bone mineralization and to prevent hypocalcemic tetany (involuntary contraction of muscles, leading to cramps and spasms).
 It is also needed for bone growth and bone remodeling by osteoblasts and osteoclasts.
 Without sufficient vitamin D, bones can become thin, brittle, or misshapen.
 Vitamin D sufficiency prevents rickets in children and osteomalacia in adults.
 Together with calcium, vitamin D also helps protect older adults from osteoporosis.
 Vitamin D has other roles in the body, including reduction of inflammation as well as modulation of such processes as cell growth, neuromuscular and immune function, and glucose metabolism.

 Vitamin E: Vitamin E acts as a powerful antioxidant in the body, studies have shown that supplementing with high doses of it can reduce markers of oxidative stress and boost antioxidant defense.
-Vitamin E supplements may be helpful for those with certain skin disorders, such as eczema.
-Maintaining optimal vitamin E levels and taking supplements may help protect against cognitive decline.
+Vitamin E supplements may be helpful for those with certain skin disorders, such as eczema

 - helping the body absorb calcium, iron, and zinc